 Define the Wait conditions in the Wait tab: Wait conditions indicate to the ApplinX Server that a screen has fully arrived.
 A Wait condition is the condition by which the ApplinX Server decides that the host has finished sending screen data.
 The screen is then returned to the ApplinX Base Object.
-It uses the expression wizard mechanism to build wait conditions.
-The list of wait conditions will occur one after the other until one is successful or until the list ends.
+It uses the expression wizard mechanism to build wait conditions, whereby multiple conditions can be combined.
+Processing continues when all conditions are successfully met.